 These challenges not only threaten their education but also their opportunity to climb from poverty to prosperity.

-To help the underprivileged climb from poverty to prosperity; giving equal opportunities to adolescent girls through the provision of a menstruation pack.
+Helping the underprivileged climb from poverty to prosperity and giving equal opportunities to adolescent girls through the provision of reusable sanitary kits.

-We have partnered with three local organisations: Hope Enterprises, Hope University College and Dignity Period.
+We have partnered with three local organisations: Hope Enterprises, Hope Enterprises University College and Studio Samuel.

 Manale studies at Hope University College.
 Manale’s fees are sponsored which meant that she can continue studying without worry.